AmrutaChure/icoe-kafka-backlog/.github/ISSUE_TEMPLATE/feature-template.md

 ---
 name: Feature
-about: Create a new Feature
+about: Create a new Feature item
 ---

 ## 🚀 Feature Title